core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## CoAP Transport Information Registry {#iana-transport-protocol-identifiers}

-This document establishes the "CoAP Transport Information" registry within the "CoRE Parameters" registry group.
+This document establishes the "CoAP Transport Information" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{iana-review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: